Cat and Dog Vaccinations in Naples, FL

 With higher immunity, your pet is more capable of resisting infection.
 After puppies and kittens are weaned, they begin to lose the antibodies they received from their mother’s milk.
 This leaves them exposed to potentially life-threatening viruses.
 The Animalife Veterinary Center in Naples recommends vaccines to build up your pet’s immunity and increase production of antibodies, which are responsible for fighting diseases before they can harm the body.
 While pet vaccinations are not a complete solution to the spread of disease, they make a positive difference in your pet's life with the protection they offer.
+Call (239) 513-1777 to schedule an appointment for your pet!

 What Vaccines Do We Recommend?